-Dental hygienists are important members of the dental health care team who are licensed to work with dentists in the delivery of dental care.
-Hygienists combine knowledge and clinical skills to plan and provide dental hygiene care for patients.
-They use interpersonal skills to motivate and instruct individual patients and community groups on methods to prevent oral disease and to maintain oral health.
+Dental hygienists, licensed to work with dentists in the delivery of dental care, combine knowledge and clinical skills to plan and provide dental hygiene care for patients.

-The profession welcomes men and women of all ages and offers career opportunities with excellent income and scheduling flexibility.
-While most dental hygienists work in general or specialty dental offices and clinics, alternative opportunities include public health departments, nursing homes, school systems, private industry, academic institutions and dental sales manufacturers.
+It’s a career that offers excellent income and scheduling flexibility.
+While most dental hygienists work in general or specialty dental offices and clinics, you could also work in public health departments, nursing homes, school systems, private industry, academic institutions and dental sales manufacturers.

 Stark State’s program consists of one semester of eligibility (pre-application) courses and four semesters plus one summer session of academic coursework and hands-on learning experiences in the classroom, laboratory, clinic and community.
 An important feature of the program is the on-campus Dental Hygiene Clinic which is open to the public.
 The hundreds of hours of supervised patient care experiences provide excellent skill and professional development training.

 Enrollment in the program is limited.
 Admission is offered to eligible applicants on a space-available basis.
 The dental hygiene program requires a separate application; admission to Stark State does not automatically mean acceptance into the dental hygiene program.

 The dental hygiene program is accredited by the Commission on Dental Accreditation.
 The Commission is a specialized accrediting body of the American Dental Association, recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at 312-440-4653; at 211 East Chicago Avenue, Chicago, IL 60611; www.ada.org/117.aspx.